Anish2454/nyc-map-project/README.md

 ## Public Restrooms in NYC Parks Map Project

+This single-page application shows a list of all the public restrooms in NYC parks and their location on a Gooogle Map.
+Users can filter by borough or search through the list.
+Clicking on a map marker reveals information about the restroom, as well as local venues and pictures of the area.

 ####Part 1: Finding location data for public restrooms in New York (Not included in this repo)

 First, I performed some data wrangling to link information about public restrooms in NYC parks to latitude and longitude coordinates.